Jalen Philpot: Professional career

-Philpot was ranked as the fifth best player in the Canadian Football League's Amateur Scouting Bureau final rankings for players eligible in the 2022 CFL Draft, and second by players in U Sports.
+Philpot was ranked as the fifth best player in the Canadian Football League's Amateur Scouting Bureau final rankings for players eligible in the 2022 CFL draft, and second by players in U Sports.
 He was then drafted in the first round, fifth overall, in the 2022 draft by the Calgary Stampeders and signed with the team on May 9, 2022.
 Philpot began the 2022 season on the injured list, but made his professional debut in the third game of the season on June 25, 2022, against the Edmonton Elks, where he had one catch for eight yards, one carry for seven yards, and three kickoff returns for 67 yards.
 He scored his first career touchdown on August 13, 2022, against his hometown BC Lions, when he caught a 19-yard pass from Bo Levi Mitchell.
+Philpot finished his rookie season having played in 14 regular season games catching 23 passes for 317 yards with three scores.
+He also carried the ball 10 times for 102 yards, and returned 25 kicks.

+On May 3, 2023, it was announced that Jalen Philpot would be out indefinitely after having to undergo surgery to repair a hamstring injury which he suffered while training during the off-season in March.

+On December 20, 2024, he signed a two-year contract extension with the Stampeders worth $185,000 in 2025 and $190,000 in 2026, among other incentives.

+Professional career statistics

 Personal life

 Philpot was born in Delta, British Columbia to parents Colleen Purcell and Cory Philpot.
 His father played in six seasons in the Canadian Football League as a running back and enrolled Philpot in football when he was six years old.
 Philpot has a twin brother, Tyson Philpot, who is younger by seven minutes, who also plays professionally as a receiver for the Montreal Alouettes.